 Section 2.
 Annual Meeting.
-An Annual Meeting of the Members shall be held during September at which time Members will elect Directors to fill vacancies on the Board and conduct other such business as stipulated in the notice of the Annual Meeting.
+An Annual Meeting of the members shall be held in January at which time Members will elect Directors to fill vacancies on the Board and conduct other such business as stipulated in the notice of the annual Meeting.
 Each Member shall be entitled to one vote, with no proxy right.
-Those Members attending the meeting shall constitute a quorum.
+Those members attending the meeting shall constitute a quorum.
 Notice of the Annual Meeting shall be provided to all Members at least two weeks prior to the meeting.

 Board of Directors